Shoulder Pain Horine, MO

 Horine, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is essential to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for our Horine, MO clients by developing evidence-backed treatment plans catered to your injury, pain level, age, and how physically active you need to be.
-Do not wait to get back to the things you love doing most and a pain-free life.
-Request an appointment through our website or call our location nearest you.
+Optimal movement health is important to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on positive outcomes for our Horine, MO clients by developing evidence-backed treatment plans based on your injury, pain level, age, and desired activity level.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Schedule an appointment through our website or call our location nearest you.

 Services Offered